Scrubs (2001 TV series): Ninth season

-The ninth and final season received mixed reviews, with many critics heavily criticizing the new cast; it received a score of 62/100 on Metacritic, indicating "generally favorable" reviews.
+The ninth season received mixed reviews, with many critics heavily criticizing the new cast; it received a score of 62/100 on Metacritic, indicating "generally favorable" reviews.
 An IGN editor gave it a positive score of 7 out of 10, stating "even though this was not the best season, I'll always have fond memories of the show".

 USA Today reviewer Robert Bianco wrote a negative review, stating "The result is a deadly, deal-driven mistake that takes a network that has made great sitcom strides forward one unfortunate step back".
 He also noted that the presence of a few members of the original cast (Braff, Faison, and John C. McGinley) "only makes it harder for the new characters to take hold" (despite his additional criticism of Braff's performance).
 Blogcritics gave it a mixed review, criticizing the new cast, but praising the performances by the original cast members.

-Awards and nominations
+Ratings

+The premiere episode of the Scrubs revival drew 11.36 million viewers across platforms in the five days following its February 25 broadcast on ABC.
+The figure combines Nielsen Media Research measurements of the original telecast and encore airings, as well as streaming on Hulu, Disney+, and other digital platforms.
+Disney announced that the episode marked ABC's most-streamed comedy episode and most-streamed series premiere in more than a year.
+The five-day total represented a 158% increase from the live-plus-same-day audience of 4.4 million viewers.

+Accolades

 Judy Reyes was nominated for four ALMA Awards, winning two.